 Financial flexibility while you are still young can allow you to explore opportunities that you never thought were possible, travel, and take advantage of your hard-earned money.
 At the same time, you are young enough to enjoy it truly.
 Follow the Kiwi mustachians to stay up to date with other New Zealanders working hard to achieve a better retirement.

 How does KiwiSaver fit into F.I.R.E.?

-Lots of people with an intention to retire early do not believe that KiwiSaver is for them; they believe KiwiSaver is useful because they want to access their retirement pot before they turn 65.
+Lots of people with an intention to retire early do not believe that KiwiSaver is for them; they believe KiwiSaver is useless because they want to access their retirement pot before they turn 65.
 We respectfully disagree and think that KiwiSaver is even more critical if you plan on retiring early.

 To retire early, you need to plan on having investments and savings that will last through to your 95th birthday.
 To play it safe, your savings and investments need to be well-diversified and spread across different funds and different asset types.

 Our suggestion is to use non-KiwiSaver investment products to fund your life until you are 65, and then you can use your KiwiSaver to support your life from the age of 65.
 This way, you are segmenting your investments and savings by periods of your life.
 It is a particularly useful discipline as it will force you to keep an eye on the spending in different parts of your life.

 How can kōura help?

 Kōura is both a financial adviser and a KiwiSaver scheme.
 Our digital tools will build you a personalised portfolio for your KiwiSaver and then invest it into our low cost and sustainable funds.
 The perfect way to make sure that your last 30 years are as prosperous as your first 65.